 This is obviously what I’ve got to do.
-So it gave I thought, I can’t be the only person who is in this situation thinking I have no idea how to do this.
+So it gave me thought, I can’t be the only person who is in this situation thinking I have no idea how to do this.

 And I thought it would be great to share with other people that were in a similar situation to me to hopefully help them get the hang of it to take control of their business and grow and make it into something with longevity with a future.

-It gave me a really good excuse to speak to people that were doing this and take some amazing advice for I’ve had the opportunity to speak to just some absolute incredible people across the industry.
+It gave me a perfect excuse to speak to people that were doing this and take some fantastic advice for I’ve had the opportunity to talk to just some incredible people across the industry.

 What was the first thing that you did, when you wanted to start to get guests on the show?

-I decided that I would reach out in a way that took the took everything off me and went on to them the person that I was contacting, so I found people that I thought were super interesting in the industry.
+I decided that I would reach out in a way that took everything off me and went on to the person that I contacted, so I found people that I thought were super interesting in the industry.

-Then I found people that I found that I could just send an email straight through to them.
-And I tried to attempt to talk to them from a way of how can I help you, rather than going in to say, what can I get from you?
+Then I found people that I could send an email straight through.
+I tried to attempt to talk to them from a way of how can I help you, rather than going in to say, what can I get from you?
 What can I get from this person?
 And just going in going this is my business?

-This is what I’m doing trying to sell myself and trying to sell my business I went in from a different position of.
-Can I help you share what it is you’re doing with the holiday home owners? via a podcast?
+This is what I’m doing trying to sell myself and trying to sell my business.
+I went in from a different position.
+Can I help you share what it is you’re doing with the holiday homeowners?
+Via a podcast?

-But I would love you to be one of my first guests big plans for it and I really think what you’re doing would be fantastic for for other holiday homeowners.
+But I would love you to be one of my first guests’ big plans for it, and I think what you’re doing would be fantastic for other holiday homeowners.

 A Brief History of Elaine’s HLS podcast

-Now you can get podcast readily and you can start a podcast so easy.
-Literally, if you’ve got an anchor account, you can just record some on your phone, put it on there, and it’s a podcast five years ago, that wasn’t the case.
+Now you can get podcast readily, and you can start a podcast so easy.
+Literally, if you’ve got an anchor account, you can record some on your phone, put it on there, and it was a podcast five years ago, that wasn’t the case.

-And by reaching out to you know, the people on your list, and by saying I’ve got an audience people were sort of starting to figure out about podcast market and about how to spread their knowledge on this audio platform and starting to realize in audio is such a consumable content, it’s something that you don’t have to sit down and watch.
+And by reaching out to you know, the people on your list, and by saying I’ve got an audience people were starting to figure out about podcast market and about how to spread their knowledge on this audio platform and beginning to realize in audio is such a consumable content, it’s something that you don’t have to sit down and watch.

-You don’t have to attend a two day event just to do it.
-You can literally listen in your car or you can do it wherever you are.
+You don’t have to attend a two-day event to do it.
+You can listen in your car, or you can do it wherever you are.

-Doing the dishes or the own and I just walking the dog or however it’s the way that people consume audio the way that people will be consuming this.
+Doing the dishes or just walking the dog or however, it’s the way that people consume audio the way that people will be drinking this.

 Who did you remember the first person you ever reached out to to be a guest on the show?

-It was never forgotten cause I was so nervous when I did the recording.
-And I was I was dreading hearing my voice back.
+I will never forget it because I was so nervous when I did the recording.
+And I was dreading hearing my voice back.
 It was Phil Scofield.

-But Phil Schofield of Schofield insurance provide holiday home insurance.
+But Phil Schofield of Schofield insurance provides holiday home insurance.
 So he was a great one to start with.
-Because again, that was an area I needed to know about quickly.
+Because again, I needed to know about that area quickly.

-I like about that is that a you’re you’re speaking to an expert in the field.
-And you’re doing it on a platform where you can learn but you’re obviously then going to help others learn at the same time.
+I like about that is that you’re speaking to an expert in the field.
+And you’re doing it on a platform where you can learn, but you’re then going to help others learn at the same time.

-And this is what I like what a lady called Janet Murray does is Janet Maria, if you’ve ever listened to her earlier podcast, and I’ve listened to a lot of a podcast, she’s I think she’s an award winning podcast that she’s fantastic or what she does.
+And this is what I like about a lady called Janet Murray.
+If you’ve ever listened to her earlier podcast, and I’ve listened to a lot of a podcast, I think she’s an award-winning podcast and she’s fantastic in what she does.

 How can you network without being spammy?

-Number one, don’t just go straight in bombarded with messages, follow on social media, find people that you find interesting, find out a little bit more about them.
+Number one, don’t just go straight bombard with messages.
+Follow people on social media, find people that you find interesting and find out a little bit more about them.

 And then when you’re confident at that point, put together a name or find a real email address and send them an email, don’t try and do it on a platform where they’ve got so much noise.

-Like for example, Twitter is a good example.
+Twitter is a good example.
 Five years ago, everybody was using Twitter.
-And if you were to send a direct message on that platform, it would be lost in all the other hundreds of people we send in direct messages trying to get their time, take a bit of time craft out something and send them an email.
+And if you were to send a direct message on that platform, it would be lost in all the other hundreds of people we communicate in direct messages trying to get their time, take a bit of time craft out something and send them an email.

 So when you reached out to Phil, was it kind of easy to explain what a podcast was?

-I’ve never had a problem with people not knowing what a podcast was and I’ve actually only out of so many guests that I’ve invited I’ve only ever had one person turn that down.
-And it was because his English was his second language.
+I’ve never had a problem with people not knowing what a podcast was, out of so many guests that I’ve invited I’ve only ever had one person who turned that down.
+It was because his English was his second language.

-And he was a little nervous about doing the full podcast.
-But aside from that, anybody I’ve spoken to and they jumped at the chance to be able to share what it is that they’re doing.
+He was a little nervous about doing the full podcast.
+Anybody I’ve spoken with jumped at the chance to be able to share what they’re doing.

-Because what other way?
-I mean, they’re on social media they are on.
-They’ve got their own websites.
+What another way?
+I mean, they’re on social media and they’ve got their websites.

-But where have they actually had the chance to explain step by step purely what it is that they do with some really good questions just pulled out which I needed to ask.
+But where have they had the chance to explain step-by-step purely what it is that they do with some excellent questions just pulled out which I needed to ask?

 What benefits have you seen for your business from doing so?

 I have seen a lot of benefits.
-There’s two sides to my networking really and one side is for the holiday let success podcast.
-And that’s really the meetups on a monthly basis.
+There are two sides to my networking really, and one side is for a holiday let success podcast.
+And that’s the meetups every month.

-And how to overcome those bumps in the road that we all have when when we’re learning when we’re getting set up.
+You also don’t always get someone to talk about issues and niggle what’s working and not working.
+And how to overcome those bumps in the road that we all have when we’re getting set up.

-Certainly when we’re past learning and setting up, there’s always something happening, there’s always going to be a bump in the road, and just to be able to share that and find out what someone else might have done in that instance.
+Indeed, when we’re past learning and setting up, there’s always something happening, there’s still going to be a bump in the road, and to be able to share that and find out what someone else might have done in that instance.

-So that’s been really good.
-Not just sitting behind my computer.
+So that’s been good.
+I am not just sitting behind my computer.

 How did you go about creating it?
 How did you go about spreading the word?

-I would say keep it casual to get started with and meet somewhere that’s got parking and that is easy to get to.
-Because I’ve learned from another event that I organized a Toastmasters meeting where I learned to public speak.
+I would say keep it casual to get started with and meet somewhere that’s got parking, and that is easy to understand because I’ve learned from another event that I organised a Toastmasters meeting where I learned to public speak.

-One of the biggest things that made our club such success was the fact that it was very easy for people to get there and so I really learnt a lot from setting that up.
+One of the biggest things that made our club such success was the fact that it was effortless for people to get there and so I learnt a lot from setting that up.

-For holiday homeowners, I say why aren’t i doing this meeting for holiday homeowners.
-And one of the most the biggest successes I’ve had is with meetup.com.
+For holiday homeowners, I say why aren’t I doing this meeting.
+And one of the most significant successes I’ve had is with meetup.com.

-You can also there’s also an app, meetup shares, any event that is going on in your area, you can go to me to calm and you can search my area within however many miles about whatever your subject is, and everything.
+There’s also an app, meetup shares, any event that is going on in your area, you can go to me to calm, and you can search by neighbourhood within however many miles about whatever your subject is, and everything.